khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 In summary:
 > step on(current_item) → Recurse(step on the rest of the items one after the other) → step back(current_item)

 Below, is the backtracking tree for walking through the item-maze: [1, 2, 3].
-Keep an eye on the star marked  items in every step after an `step-on`.
+Keep an eye on the star marked  items in every step after a  `step-on`.

     start = 0